9 Things That Will Happen When You Meet the Right Person

 Neither a perfect person nor a perfect relationship exists.
 You will never always like all of the same things about each other.
 It only becomes an issue if you attempt to deny this reality.

-But when we meet the proper person, our expectations tend to become more reasonable.
-Maybe this is so because the ideal partner for us will be someone who supports us in having a respectful, balanced, and healthy relationship.
-We start to see what true love looks like as well.
+But when we meet the proper person, our expectations become more reasonable.
+Maybe this is because our ideal partner will support us in having a respectful, balanced, and healthy relationship.
+We also start to see what true love looks like.

 YOU CAN TALK ABOUT ANYTHING

-As they come up, deal with any problems head-on and discuss them with your spouse.
+As they arise, deal with any problems head-on and discuss them with your spouse.
 No subject should be taboo.
-Avoid letting your worries and annoyances fester and refrain from drawing judgments based on faulty or fictitious facts.
+Avoid letting your worries and annoyances fester and drawing judgments based on faulty or fictitious facts.

 Try to be understanding with your partner in general.
 Your relationship is based on extremely shaky ground if you can’t trust one other, and it’s possible that you haven’t met the right person.

-You may need to have some difficult talks sooner than usual in a relationship if you are considering moving in with your spouse or living apart.
-It’s crucial to know that you and your partner are on the same page before making a significant decision like moving to another country.
+If you are considering moving in with your spouse or living apart, you may need to have some difficult talks sooner than usual.
+It is important to know that you and your partner are on the same page before making a significant decision like moving to another country.

-If your partner has always wanted two boys, a girl, and a litter of Alaskan Malamutes running around the house but you can’t stand kids or animals, that might be something you want to find out before moving in with them.
+If your partner has always wanted two boys, a girl, and a litter of Alaskan Malamutes running around the house, but you can’t stand kids or animals, you might want to discover that before moving in with them.
 I’m not saying you have to choose baby names, but it might be something you want to consider.

 YOU HELP EACH OTHER GROW

-Is the whole of your relationship bigger than the parts alone?
+Is the whole of your relationship more significant than the parts alone?
 If you’ve met the right person, you’ll cooperate to develop into the finest versions of yourselves.

 You will share each other’s accomplishments and sympathize with them when they fail.
 Together, you and your partner will work to strengthen one other’s areas of weakness.
 You’ll also learn that giving and making sacrifices for others has a transforming effect.

-You will know when you have met the proper person if you have both become better persons as a result of knowing one another.
+You will know when you have met the proper person if you have both become better people as a result of getting to know one another.

 YOU BOTH WANT THE RELATIONSHIP TO WORK OUT